 Sometimes I would take my friends in to see the baby in the bottle.
 They were fascinated as well.
 This was a nature class not accessible to anyone anywhere.
-I felt priviledged.
+I felt privileged.

 When my father defected to Puerto Rico, we had to leave the house in a hurry.
 My mother didn’t know what was going to become of us and she didn’t want the baby to end up in someone else’s hands.
-So she asked one of our gardeners, Abreu, who had worked for my mother for many years and was trustworthy, to please take the baby and burry him somewhere in the property.
+So she asked one of our gardeners, Abreu, who had worked for my mother for many years and was trustworthy, to please take the baby and bury him somewhere in the property.
 He did.
-We fled, hid in the country for about three months, moved to an apartment in the city where we lived for another 11 months, Trujillo was killed, we left for Puerto Rico, there were all sorts of conflicts, and in 1962 we returned to the island.
-After a while, the government returned my parents' properties that had been confiscated by the government.
+We fled, hid in the country for about three months, moved to an apartment in the city where we lived for another 11 months.
+Meanwhile, the regime took possession all our properties.
+Then Trujillo was killed and we fled for Puerto Rico.
+There were all sorts of conflicts in the island for a few months, and in 1962 we returned to the island.
+After a while, the government returned my parents' properties.
 We moved back to our house in the country once more.
 My mother went to look for Abreu so he could work for us again, but he had passed away while we were gone.
 Abreu was the only one that knew where the baby was buried and the knowledge went with him to his grave.

 Now looking back as a grown up, it seems so surreal to have grown up with a baby in the closet.
 But, as a mother, I can certainly understand why my mother couldn’t let him go.
 It was her baby.
 It was part of her.
 And, how many people can say they grew up with a baby brother in a bottle?